obcat/voyager.vim/README.md

 # 🛰 voyager.vim

-Minimal file exploror for Vim.
+Minimal file exploror written in Vim9 script

-⚠️ **UNDER CONSTRUCTION**
+⚠️ **LIMITATIONS**

+* This plugin is written in Vim9 script, but the specification of Vim9 is not yet stable.
+I guarantee this works fine on the Vim that I use, but it is also not stable.
+In other words, you shouldn't use this plugin.

-Currently, only for \*nix.
+* Currently, only for \*nix.
 Windows is not supported.

 ## Getting started

 To start a file explorer, run a command that starts editing files, giving the path to the directory you want to open.

 **Examples:**

-* Open current directory in the current window.
+* Open the current directory in the current window.
     ```
     edit .
     ```

-* Open parent directory of current buffer in the vertical split window.
+* Open the parent directory of current buffer in the vertical split window.
     ```
     vsplit %:h
     ```